 Accessory Dwelling Units

-Download the new publication, Accessory Dwelling Units in New Hampshire: A Guide for Municipalities (1/17/18)
+Download PDF: Accessory Dwelling Units in New Hampshire: A Guide for Municipalities (1/17/18)

 - NH Office of Strategic Initiatives ADU Information Resources (website)